MitchDuke/Code-Institute-Milestone1-Guide--to-Wintersport-Holidays/README.md

         1. At the bottom of every page their is a footer which content is consistent throughout all pages.
         2. There is a "lets Go" button to the left hand side below the input field which is located close to the field and can easily be distinguished.

-### Further Testing

--   The Website was tested on Google Chrome, Microsoft Edge, Firefox browsers and their mobile equivalents.
--   The website was viewed on a variety of devices such as Desktop, Laptop, Samsung S20A.
--   A large amount of testing was done to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs